 The network started in 2014 as a small group of individuals who practise or teach mindfulness and are interested or engaged in social change.
-Over the years, the network has grown slowly and organically, mostly through word of mouth, into an international community of around 170 members in over 15 countries and growing.
+Over the years, the network has grown slowly and organically, mostly through word of mouth, into an international community with over 200 members in more than 20 countries around the world.

 All members have some form of mindfulness practice – and come from a diverse range of backgrounds including: